xoloki/payments/README.md

 A simple toy payments engine that reads a series of transactions from a CSV, updates client accounts, handles disputes and chargebacks, and then outputs the state of clients accounts as a CSV.

 ## Notes
-I only implemented disputes for deposit transactions.
-Disputing withdrawals doesn't seem to follow the same semantics.
+I originally only implemented disputes for deposit transactions.
+Disputing withdrawals didn't seem to follow the same semantics.
+But on further reflection, in the case where someone deposits, withdraws the deposit, then disputes the deposit, it will be necessary to then chargeback the withdrawal.
+This should have the same semantics as a deposit dispute.

 ## Testing
 You can test with the provided input.csv to verify that basic operations complete, and also trigger all errors: